 QuickStart Mobile Automation

-Article Summary
+Article summary

-Welcome to the Test Modeller Quick Start Mobile Automation Tutorial series.
+Welcome to the Quality Modeller Quick Start Mobile Automation Tutorial series.
 In this series, we are going to take you through Creating a Project, Configuring a Connection, Creating & Editing a Model, and Generating & Executing test cases all for a mobile application.

 Objectives: By the end of the series, you'll be able to: